prisma-archive/babel-plugin-react-relay/README.md

 #### Environment Variables

 Sometimes you need the flexibility to dynamically configure your GraphQL schema source via environment variables.
-You can easily to that using the following syntax (works for all source types):
+You can easily do that using the following syntax (works for all source types):

 ```json
 {